moj-analytical-services/splink_udfs/README.md

 This allows for more flexible matching - you can check if any code from one word matches any code from another word.

+### `levenshtein(VARCHAR, VARCHAR) → BIGINT`
+### `levenshtein(VARCHAR, VARCHAR, BIGINT) → BIGINT`

+Computes the Levenshtein distance between two strings.
+The Levenshtein distance is the minimum number of single-character edits (insertions, deletions, or substitutions) required to change one string into another.

+The function has two variants:
+- Two-argument version: Returns the exact Levenshtein distance
+- Three-argument version: Returns the distance capped at the specified threshold (useful for performance when you only care if strings are within a certain distance)

+### `damerau_levenshtein(VARCHAR, VARCHAR) → BIGINT`
+### `damerau_levenshtein(VARCHAR, VARCHAR, BIGINT) → BIGINT`

+Computes the Damerau-Levenshtein distance between two strings.
+This extends the Levenshtein distance by also allowing transposition of two adjacent characters as a single edit operation, making it more suitable for detecting common typing errors.

+Like the Levenshtein function, it has two variants:
+- Two-argument version: Returns the exact Damerau-Levenshtein distance
+- Three-argument version: Returns the distance capped at the specified threshold

+Both distance functions are implemented using the [rapidfuzz-cpp](https://github.com/rapidfuzz/rapidfuzz-cpp) library, which provides high-performance string similarity algorithms.

 ### Example Usage

 ```sql